Asana/php-asana/README.md

 ### Composer

-If you use [Composer](https://getcomposer.org/) you can include the "asana/asana" package as a depedency.
+If you use [Composer](https://getcomposer.org/), a common dependency management system used for PHP projects, you can include the "asana/asana" package as a dependency.

     "require": {
-        "asana/asana": "1.0.*"
+        "asana/asana": "^1.0.0"
     }

-Alternatively you can specify the version as "dev-master" to get the latest master branch in GitHub.
+Alternatively you can specify the version as `dev-master` to get the latest master branch in GitHub.

 ### Local